colinbellino/sokol-jai/README.md

 To include sokol in your project you can copy the [sokol](sokol/) directory.

+## TODO:
+- Pass SOKOL_DEBUG when building or importing
+- Pass SOKOL_USE_GL when building or importing
+- Compile shaders
+- Windows support
+- Linux support

 ## BUILD

 Supported platforms are: Windows, macOS, Linux (with X11)